 We deal with each person individually, in a sensitive and professional manner.
 Every communication is kept completely confidential.
 ME Connect is staffed by a fully trained, and supervised, team of volunteers – most of whom have personal experience of M.E.

-We have over 70 leaflets and booklets covering all aspects of life with M.E. including information about diagnosis, symptom management, welfare benefits, and featuring our extensive and fully-referenced ‘Exploration of the Key Clinical Issues’.
+We have over 70 leaflets and booklets covering all aspects of life with M.E. including information about diagnosis, symptom management, welfare benefits, and featuring our authoritative 2018 clinical and research guide.

 You can review the complete list of leaflets on our order form, which can be completed and returned to head office if you require a postal delivery, or you can review all our products in the online shop and download applicable leaflets to your computer or device.